thabsheerjm/Dynamic-Obstacle-Avoidance-Path-Planning-in-a-Hospital-Environment/README.md

 The D* toy problem is run in main.py of the 2d_imp folder
 	parameters:
-		scale - how much the map is scaled from the unity resolution of 0.05m/grid square
+	&nbsp;	scale - how much the map is scaled from the unity resolution of 0.05m/grid square
-		cspace - true to pull the map from move_base/global_costmap, false to get the /map csv's (scale 3 and up lose doorways with cspace as true)
+	&nbsp;	cspace - true to pull the map from move_base/global_costmap, false to get the /map csv's (scale 3 and up lose doorways with cspace as true)
-		show_static_map - visualization bool for the starting orientation
+	&nbsp;	show_static_map - visualization bool for the starting orientation
 		is_dynamic - set as True to use the dynamic maps (only works for scale 10 as I had to manually alter the csvs)

 To run adjust the parameters and run main.py.
 The maps need to stay in the same path location (in the ros node PathPlanning) or alter the file paths in lines 40-44 to reflect the correct path.